stanlee321/file_streaming/README.md

-# Go Project
+# File Handler

-This is a simple Go project.
+This is a simple Go project that demonstrates how to send and receive files using Go.
+The project has two modes: CLI and HTTP.

 ## Getting Started